-With the summer travel season upon us, foreign travel can have a significant impact on a new life insurance policy application.
+Foreign travel can have a significant impact on a new life insurance policy application.
 Countries or regions, especially those marked as ‘Avoid’ on Canada’s foreign travel advisory list can cause applications to be postponed or outright denied.

 Why is life insurance necessary for travel?

 Although travel insurance is a product on its own and has its benefits for your own health during your travel, having life insurance will secure your loved ones in the case that something happens to you.
-Travel insurance is only able to help you recover from unexpected mishaps durings your travels, such as misplaced luggage enroute or last minute flight cancellations.
+Travel insurance is only able to help you recover from unexpected mishaps during your travels, such as misplaced luggage enroute or last minute flight cancellations.
 Travel insurance only covers you – but what about your dependents back home?
 That’s why life insurance is necessary for travel: it provides protection for your family at home in the case that something happens to you.

 What questions do insurers ask regarding foreign travel?